Last update: 05.17.2019

 - Sydney (AET): 1:00 pm, Sunday

-Any bout can end in a minute or take the whole three or five rounds.
+Any bout can end in a minute or take the whole three to five rounds.
 That’s why the start of the main event will depend on how long the other duels take.
-So if you don’t want to miss the fight for the light heavyweight champion title, make sure you’re in front of the screen at 10:00 pm ET.
+So if you don’t want to miss the main event, make sure you’re in front of the screen at 10:00 pm ET.

 Change your location & find the cheapest PPV with ExpressVPN!